zguo0525/zguo0525.github.io/index.md

 I am an investor, entrepreneur, and researcher with a Ph.D. in data-efficient machine learning from MIT.

 Before MIT, I earned a B.A. in Physics and English from UC Berkeley.
-I've founded several startups and a venture DAO, driven by the desire to push the boundaries of what's possible and to create lasting impact with elegant solutions.
+I've founded a few startups and a venture DAO, driven by the desire to push the boundaries of what's possible and to create lasting impact with elegant solutions.

-In my free time, I enjoy reading, writing, and reflecting.
+I enjoy reading, writing, and reflecting.

 ---